micrologai/microlog/README.md

 # Anomaly Detection

-When hovering over a call, details are shown.
+When hovering over a call, it is highlighted in red and details for the call are shown in a popup dialog.

 In the case below, microlog detected four anomalies.
 Each took longer than average.
 The current call is also an anomaly:
  - It took almost 6 seconds, whereas the average is below 4 seconds.
  - The top bar shows the CPU consumption during the call which is suspiciously low for about 1.5 seconds.
  - All this resulted in the total CPU consumption during the call to be below 66%.